Ocean cruising in Barbados

 Barbados Wildlife Reserve

-Animal lovers and families will love the Barbados Wildlife Reserve in the northern parish of Saint Peter, a four-acre park set in a natural mahogany forest near the top of Farley Hill.
+Animal lovers and families on a Barbados cruise will love the Barbados Wildlife Reserve in the northern parish of Saint Peter, a four-acre park set in a natural mahogany forest near the top of Farley Hill.
 Here, travellers can see a host of wildlife at close range and in their natural habitat as they stroll freely around the park, like the Barbados green monkey, turtles, tortoises, iguanas and snakes (in a caged area).
 A walk-through aviary houses colourful birds like parrots, love birds and macaws and ducks, geese, black birds and sparrows fly freely around the reserve.
 Other free-roaming animals include beautiful peacocks and gentle deer.

 Farley Hill National Park